QuJX/Personal-Web/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jingxiang Qu is currently a PhD Student in AIRs Lab from Stnoy Brook University, focusing on the computer vision and graph-based multi-sensor fusion.
+Jingxiang Qu is currently a PhD Student in AIRs Lab from Stnoy Brook University.
 His research interests include multimodal learning, computer vision, graph learning, and their appication in solving engineering problems.
-He has published over 10 papers on top journals (IEEE T-ITS, IEEE T-IM, EAAI, Ocean Engneering, etc.) and conferences (IEEE CVPRW, IEEE ITSC, IEEE DASC, etc.).
-He served as a reviewer of ITSC (2023), ICONIP (2023), etc.
+He has published over 10 papers on top journals and conferences.
+He served as the reviewer of ICLR, ITSC, ICONIP, IEEE SPL, etc.
 {style="text-align: justify;"}